goharbor/harbor/src/ui_ng/lib/README.md

 * **replicationJobEndpoint:** The base endpoint of the service used to handle the replication jobs.
 Default is "/api/jobs/replication".
 * **langCookieKey:** The cookie key used to store the current used language preference.
 Default is "harbor-lang".
 * **supportedLangs:** Declare what languages are supported.
 Default is ['en-us', 'zh-cn', 'es-es'].
-* **enablei18Support:** To determine whether to not enable the i18 multiple languages supporting.
+* **enablei18Support:** To determine whether or not to enable the i18 multiple languages supporting.
 Default is false.

 **2. errorHandler**
 UI components in the library use this interface to pass the errors/warnings/infos/logs to the top component or page.
 The top component or page can display those information in their message panel or notification system.